ikhvorost/ReactBridge/README.md

 **Inheritance**

-It's possible inherit an other native module (which implements `RCTBridgeModule` protocol) and override existing or append additional functionality.
+It's possible to inherit an other native module (which implements `RCTBridgeModule` protocol) and override existing or append additional functionality.
 For instance, to signal events to JavaScript you can subclass `RCTEventEmitter`:

 ``` swift
 @ReactModule